protofire/polkadot-failover-mechanism/README.md

 ### [Tests](tests/)

 This folder contains a set of tests to be run through CI mechanism.
 These tests can be launched manually.
-Simply go to the tests folder, then select provider to check solution at, open scripts and read the set of environment variables you need to export.
-Export these variables, install [GoLang](https://golang.org/doc/install) and execute the `go mod init project` and then `go test` commands to run the CI tests manually.
+Simply go to the tests folder, and set up environment as described [README.md](tests/README.md)

 ### [Init helpers](init-helpers/)